Non-assertive Pro-forms

 What Are Non-assertive Pro-forms?

-Non-assertive pro-forms appear in non-positive (or non-assertive) contexts.
-They imply a concept of non-factuality, which is a characteristic of pro-forms, negative, conditional, and comparative clauses, among others.
+Non-assertive pro-forms appear in non-affirmative (or non-assertive) contexts which include interrogative, negative, and conditional, among others.

 Typically, non-assertive words are formed using 'any-'.
 Let's take a look: